coleifer/peewee/docs/peewee/api.rst

        Also accepts string which is converted to the matching constant.
    :type isolation_level: int, str
    :param bool prefer_psycopg3: If both psycopg2 and psycopg3 are installed,
        instruct Peewee to prefer psycopg3.
+See :ref:`psycopg2-vs-psycopg3`.

    Example: